|HANDSPAN VISUAL THEATRE|

 |Venue||George Fairfax Studio, Victorian Arts Centre|

-The play was inspired by a collection of 1950s marionettes made by the Australian puppeteer Bill Nicol,1 which were loaned to Tom E. Lewis for restoration.
-Most of the puppets were European folk-tale characters but included were three Australian personalities, including a small Aboriginal boy made for the Jim-Vickers Puppet Pantomime2 in 1958.
-The boy piqued Lewis’ curiosity and led him to approach Handspan Theatre and the development of the play.
+LIFT ‘EM UP SOCKS, Handspan’s last production, was inspired by a collection of 1950s marionettes made by Australian puppeteer Bill Nicol which were lent to actor Tom E. Lewis for restoration.
+Most of the marionettes were European folk-tale characters but included were three Australian personalities made for the Jim Vickers Puppet Pantomime in 1958.
+One, a small Aboriginal boy, piqued Lewis’ curiosity and led him to approach Handspan and to the development of the play.

-The Aboriginal boy puppet replicated by Rod Primrose as a rod puppet for the play, signified Lewis’ spirit and memory of his childhood.
-The title of the play recalls the instructions Lewis and his mission school mates received before the inspector's visit: lift 'em up socks, boys.
-It was an important work for Lewis, a high-profile indigenous artist, a Melbourne Olympic torch bearer during the play's opening season.
-He was keen to illustrate not only the social malaise in many indigenous communities through the paradigm of his own life, but to explain his culture and its stories and their place in his life.
+The Aboriginal boy string puppet replicated by Rod Primrose as a rod puppet for the play, signified Lewis’ spirit and memory of his childhood.
+The play's title recalls the instructions Lewis and his mission school mates received before the inspector's visit: lift 'em up socks, boys.

-The production combined actors and puppets with video and projections.
-Drawings, writing and graffiti merged with water and rock formations, to create a fusion of contemporary Aboriginal experience and Dreamtime storytelling.
+The work combined actors and puppets with video and projections.
+Drawings, writing and graffiti merged with water and rock formations to create a fusion of contemporary Aboriginal experience and Dreamtime storytelling.
+Videos included extracts from Tom E. Lewis' scenes in The Chant of Jimmy Blacksmith.
+Music composed by George Dreyfus for the film was included in the play's soundtrack.

-Nevertheless, the play was last Handspan (by now Handspan Visual Theatre) production to tour.
-Its development and rehearsal were fraught with personal troubles.
-Lewis' brother died and so did Director, David Bell's father.
-There were floods in Arnhem Land which stranded Lewis just before opening night.
-Bell said:
+However, as director David Bell recalled, development and rehearsal of the work were fraught with ongoing personal troubles.
+Lewis' brother died and so did Bell’s father.
+There were floods in Arnhem Land which stranded Lewis miles from Melbourne during initial rehearsals.

 |Puppetry direction||Heather Monk|